-Find out here about the land servicing requirements for a typical strata subdivision.
+Here you can find out about the land servicing requirements for a typical strata subdivision.

-The water and sewer services required for survey strata subdivisions are determined by the Western Australian Planning Commission (WAPC).
+The services required for survey strata subdivisions are determined by the Western Australian Planning Commission (WAPC).

-Where water supply and sewer servicing conditions are imposed, access to our services is available at the boundary of the strata scheme land holding through the subdivision process.
-These services will be provided in accordance with our water license requirements and service standards.
+Where water supply and sewer servicing conditions are imposed, we ensure access to our services is available at the boundary of the Strata Scheme land holding through the subdivision process.
+These services will be provided in accordance with our Water Services License requirements and servicing standards.

-Where additions, modifications or protection to our owned and operated assets are required, the following measures may apply including:
+Where additions, modifications or protection to Water Corporation owned and operated assets are required, the following measures may apply including:

 delivery of water and or sewer main extensions (where the property is currently unserved)

 the provision of easements in favour of Water Corporation

 Where a developer opts for a master and sub-meter water supply structure, an additional requirement of the land servicing agreement will be the establishment of a multi-metering agreement.

 *These services are installed when a building application is received for the parcel of land, which is generally after the subdivision is completed.
 To cover the cost of installing these meters we collect the future water service charges at subdivision stage.